Futures rise as higher oil drives energy stocks

 At 6:26 a.m.
 ET, Dow e-minis were up 143 points, or 0.42%, S&P 500 e-minis were up 21 points, or 0.51%, and Nasdaq 100 e-minis were up 87.5 points, or 0.65%.

-Construction materials supplier Martin Marietta Materials Inc said it would buy HeidelbergCement AG’s assets in California and Arizona for $2.3 billion.
-Martin Marietta’s shares were untraded before the bell.
+Construction materials supplier Martin Marietta Materials Inc (MLM.N) said it would buy HeidelbergCement AG's (HEIG.DE) assets in California and Arizona for $2.3 billion.
+Martin Marietta's shares were untraded before the bell. read more

-Reporting by Medha Singh and Shashank Nayar in Bengaluru; Editing by Maju Samuel

 Our Standards: The Thomson Reuters Trust Principles.